 - Ask to see the horse trotted up so that you can assess his conformation and soundness.
 It is also worth taking a good look at his feet to see how he is shod and whether he has good, strong feet.

 - Ask to prepare him for the ride yourself, as it’ll give you some time to assess his manners and get a general impression from him.
-In most cases, the horse will be turned out beautifully in anticipation for your arrival, but do everything as you would normally; pick out his feet and tack him up.
+In most cases, the horse will be turned out beautifully in anticipation for your arrival, but do everything as you would normally; pick out his feet, lightly brush him over and tack him up.

 - Look for clues that he has been worked prior to your arrival, such as sweat marks.
 A lack of water in his box should ring alarm bells.